EtienneLamoureux/CakePHP-URL-parameter-language/README.md

 Installation
 ==============================
 To install this functionality to your CakePHP application, simply copy the "app" folder of this project into a new CakePHP application.
 If your application isn't a brand-new CakePHP installation, you may have to copy and paste the individual functions/lines into the right files.
+For complete installation notes, visit [this link](http://www.crystalgorithm.com/en/blog/Dynamically%20change%20CakePHP%20language).

 Usage
 ==============================